LSBDT/SkewC/README.md

   * $indir - directory where split BAM files are stored (default='input')
 * Runs "samtools index" on all BAM files under $indir directory.
 * If you want, it's ok to run samtools index command through command line.
+* For non10XGenomics data, you can start from here.
+* Create $indir directory and put the BAM files (splitted by cells) there.
 * Index files (file suffix='.bai') will becreated under same directory where BAM files exist.
 ```
 samtools index BAM